saloum45/controllergenerate/README.md

 ```

-Result: After the commands are executed, controllers with CRUD methods will be created in the app/Http/Controllers folder, migrations in the database/migrations folder and the corresponding routes will be added to your API routes file, even the seed are okay ...
+Result: After the commands are executed, controllers with CRUD methods will be created in the app/Http/Controllers folder, migrations in the database/migrations folder and the corresponding routes will be added to your API routes file, even the models relations are okay ...
 ## 👈🏽Good code👉🏽